 What is a calculated grade?

-A calculated grade is a grade based on how teachers and the school expects an individual student would perform in their exams, as well as a standardisation process completed by a special unit within the Department of Education
+A calculated grade is a grade based on how a school expects an individual student would perform in their exams, as well as how students from that school have performed in the past.

 How teachers will decide on grades